Incubate-or-Intubate/realtime-datawarehousing/README.md

 ### Ksql

-With the connectors provisioned, it's time to transform and join our streams of data in-flight with Ksql.
-If your cluster is still provisioning, give it more time before continuing.
+With the connectors provisioned, it's time to transform and join data in-flight using Ksql.
+Wait for your topics to populate before continuing.

-1. Use the following statements to consume the `customers` data and flatten it for ease of use.
+1. Use the following statements to consume the `customers` data and flatten it.
     ```sql
         CREATE STREAM customers_structured (
             struct_key STRUCT<id VARCHAR> KEY,